Avalanche Press Homepage Avalanche Press Online Store

 The Soviets put up terrific resistance, refusing to yield ground and exacting heavy casualties for every yard the mountain troops advanced.
 Where elsewhere at this time German troops rolled over the Red Army, here in the north they faced long-service professionals with wily leaders and dedicated political officers.
 Finally the 136th pushed the 325th back over the Litsa, but it was not a fight anyone on either side cared to face again.

-Design Note: This one also needed shortening from the first edition, to prevent the German player from shooting up the Soviets with artillery alone.
-Victory conditions are completely new as well, and it uses a different set of playing boards.
-I probably could have filled the entire booklet with "rocky tundra" scenarios from the Arctic campaign, but while I find them fascinating I'm pretty sure the fans want more variety.
+I probably could have filled the entire book with "rocky tundra" scenarios from the Arctic campaign, but while I find them fascinating I'm pretty sure the fans want more variety.

 Top'Ozero